Veteran Book Publicist Dispels Myth That New Authors Have Narrow Window Of Opportunity To Market Their Work

 "A book publicist can help you keep your book in the public eye; they can communicate with the media and secure interviews and appearances for you; help keep your story in print; and they can help you reach new audiences," she said.

-The bottom line, Stevens emphasized, is that authors have spent years (in most cases) bringing their books to fruition, so they shouldn't give up so quickly when it comes to publicizing it.
+The bottom line, Stevens emphasized, is that authors have spent years (in most cases) bringing their books to fruition, so they shouldnï¿1⁄2t give up so quickly when it comes to publicizing it.

-"If they used a publicist during the first few months and got little to no results, they need to consider the possibility that the publicist just didn't do a good enough job for them," Stevens said.
-"Don't let your dream die because someone failed to get you in the public eye."
+"If they used a publicist during the first few months and got little to no results, they need to consider the possibility that the publicist just didnï¿1⁄2t do a good enough job for them," Stevens said.
+"Donï¿1⁄2t let your dream die because someone failed to get you in the public eye."

-Lastly, Stevens added, "There's nothing more gratifying to me in this book world than seeing authors get so excited after their campaigns kick-off and watching them on TV discussing their books.
-Many of these authors' books failed in publicity years earlier.
+Lastly, Stevens added, "Thereï¿1⁄2s nothing more gratifying to me in this book world than seeing authors get so excited after their campaigns kick-off and watching them on TV discussing their books.
+Many of these authorsï¿1⁄2 books failed in publicity years earlier.
 We reignite their dreams, and it is extremely rewarding."

-"Don't let anyone tell you that you can't keep marketing your book,” Stevens added.“As long as you have a passion for it, there's no reason you can't continue to reach new readers and touch their lives, for years to come."
+"Don't let anyone tell you that you can't keep marketing your book,ï¿1⁄2 Stevens added. ï¿1⁄2As long as you have a passion for it, there's no reason you can't continue to reach new readers and touch their lives, for years to come."

 About Ascot Media Group: